nazzart/react-posts-dashboard/README.md

 ## To start the project

-In the project directory, you can run:
+In the project directory, you have to run:

+### `npm install`

+It will install all dependencies for the project.

 ### `npm start`